 International schools in Bengaluru

 The standard of teaching is generally excellent and class sizes are small.
-However, places are often limited and waiting listing can be long, especially at the more popular schools, so it's best to start applications as early as possible.
+Expat parents should note that places are often limited and waiting lists can be long, especially at the more popular schools.
+So it's best to start applications as early as possible.
 While admission requirements do vary, tests and interviews are common.

 Bengaluru offers numerous playgroups, daycares and nurseries.
 Many kindergartens in the city are affiliated with EuroKids, a chain of preschools and playschools in India, and some are attached to international schools.

 Given the wealth of options for nurseries in Bengaluru, location will be a major determining factor.
 We recommend searching for a preschool in an area or suburb near an expat's home or workplace, as traffic around the city can be disruptive.

 Despite vague laws surrounding homeschooling in India, Bengaluru's homeschooling community has grown over the years.
 Foreign families on short stays in the city may opt to homeschool their children, as may expats and long-term residents.
 Given the high costs of international schools and low quality in the public school system, homeschooling has become an increasingly preferred alternative.
 We suggest searching for online resources and support through Swashikshan Indian Association of Homeschoolers website and social media pages.

 Bengaluru offers both specific centres dedicated to persons with disabilities and inclusive schools offering integrated classroom environments.
 Governmental special-needs education policies are often unclear, and it follows that both public and private schools do not always meet desired inclusivity standards.